Learn more about Search Institute, our history, and what we’ve discovered along the way.

 The Quicksilver Years: The Hopes and Fears of Early Adolescence was published, one of the pioneering studies that highlighted the critical transition between ages 10 and 15.
 It involved more than 8,000 youth and 10,000 parents and included partnerships with 13 national educational, youth development, and religious organizations.

 The Troubled Journey: A Portrait of 6th to 12th-Grade Youth, introduced the Developmental Assets framework, which integrates insights from fields of prevention, resilience, and youth development to identify critical relationships, opportunities, and personal strengths young people need to thrive.
 Since that time, studies of Developmental Assets have been conducted with about 6 million young people across the United States and around the world.

 Search Institute launched the national Healthy Communities • Healthy Youth initiative.
 It motivated and equipped individuals, families, organizations, and communities to work together to build Developmental Assets.
 Over the next decade, more than 1,000 communities across the United States formed cross-sector coalitions and linked as a network as part of this initiative.

 Grading Grown-Ups: American Adults Report on their Real Relationships with Youth was published, examining the social norms of adult-youth relationships.
-Although adults say that positive connections with children and youth are important, the study found that these connections did not regularity or consistency occur.
+Although adults say that positive connections with children and youth are important, the study found that these connections did not occur with regularity or consistency.